13 Sep How To Make 2021 Christmas Shopping Easy & Hassle-Free

 Christmas Day is Saturday, December 25th, 2021

 Beyond this, almost everything about the holidays is still up in the air.
 But this doesn’t mean that you can’t make the most of it.
 There are plenty of lessons learned from last year.
 And if you start planning early, you still have a chance to make this year’s holidays easy and enjoyable for the whole family — if you start planning now.

 I know you might be thinking that it’s just too soon to start planning for Christmas.
-It’s not even Halloween, for goodness sake!
+It’s not even Thanksgiving!
 In years past I would have wholeheartedly agreed with you; but as you already know, this holiday season will be much like 2020.
 This means more people will be shopping online than in stores, and many retailers will be dealing with the same out of stock and shipping delay issues as last year.
 If you want a worry-free, hassle-free Christmas, you need to act now.
 Here’s how you can plan and prepare for Christmas 2020 before it’s too late.

 What Will Christmas 2021 Look Like?

 There are a number of reasons, why this year it makes absolute sense to plan, prepare and also shop early.
 Simply put, the pandemic is not well suited for the typical rush and crowds of the holiday season.
 With Coronavirus infection rates on the rise again, many of our time-honored traditions and celebrations will have to be cancelled or shifted to a virtual environment.
 And with continued coronavirus restrictions, sky-high demand for online deliveries will once again be sky-high, and this means overwhelmed postal and shipping companies, there might not be very many last minute Christmas shopping opportunities.

 We can’t predict what Christmas 2020 will look like, but we’re pretty sure it will be very close to the same chaos we all ensured last year.
 Will you still be able to take a photo with Santa?
 Attend you work holiday party?
 Host your big family for Christmas?
 In these uncertain times, much will depend on state and local guidelines, the community you live in, the risk level of the location and activity, and everyone’s individual situations.